slint-ui/slint/examples/slide_puzzle/README.md

 Remaining feature to implement to have parity:
  * Fonts.
  * "Spring" animation instead of a bezier curve.
- * bold text when the tile is in the correct position in classic style Note that this feature is kind of broken in the flutter example as it is only applied when changing themes
  * Hover effect on tiles and on the auto-play checkbox.
  * The different styles are well separated in different files.
  * Shadow on the tiles